segment-boneyard/nightmare/Readme.md

 As described above, the built-in chain() function will make all functions exposed on the nightmare prototype chainable, so the 'this' object need not be returned by the extension function.

-Thus, the above method can be called simply by:
+Thus, the above custom action can be called simply by:
 ```
 let scaleFactor = 2.0;
 let offsetFactor = 1;